Configuring a site-to-site VPN tunnel with Coro Network and Microsoft Azure

 tab:

-- Resource group : Select the desired resource group.
-Or, select Create new to create a new one for this purpose.
+- Resource group : Select the resource group.
+Alternatively, select Create new to create one for this purpose.

-- Virtual network name : Enter a suitable name for this virtual network.
+- Virtual network name : Enter a name for this virtual network.

-- Region : Select the desired region into which this virtual network is added.
+- Region : Select the region into which this virtual network is added.

 -